lucianothesilva/terraform-s3-frontend/README.md

 # terraform-s3-frontend
-Terraform project to deploy an S3 bucket and CloudFront distribution, registering an SSL certificate from AWS in Cloudflare.
+Simple OpenTofu project to deploy an S3 bucket and CloudFront distribution, registering an SSL certificate from AWS in Cloudflare.